Claydropdead/Threat-Detection-System/CACHING.md

-# Smart AI Scam Detection - Caching System
+# Digital Threat Shield - Caching System

 ## Overview
-The Smart AI Scam Detection API now includes an intelligent caching system that significantly improves performance and reduces API costs by storing and reusing analysis results for identical queries.
+The Digital Threat Shield API now includes an intelligent caching system that significantly improves performance and reduces API costs by storing and reusing analysis results for identical queries.

 ## How It Works